ecmwf/anemoi-docs/docs/index.rst

 inference, including interfacing to verification software.
 As a framework it seeks to handle many of the complexities that meteorological organisations will share, allowing them to easily train models from existing recipes but with their own data.
-Using Anemoi and ECMWF data, ECMWF can train AIFS.
-Users can use their own their own data and through Anemoi train models they can name themselves.
-Anemoi is built on many open source and widely used tools, for example PyTorch_ and Zarr_.

 -  :doc:`overview`
 -  :doc:`installing`